jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 then play the major scale tones ascending from the root note of the chord (6&#x302;) to the 6&#x302; an octave above, and ending with another vi chord.
+Then improvise for awhile within those notes, making a point of dwelling on the 6&#x302; as "home".

+To hear the sound of this mode in the context of C major, play an Am chord with its root on the open 5th string, and play the tetrachord on the 5th and 6th strings, as shown.

 ## (2) Dorian